UWPCE-Py310-Fall2020/initial-setup-GeoffreyDonnell/README.md

 ### To submit it as an assignment

-Follow the instructions above for the `install_test.py` file.
+Follow the instructions above for gitHub Classroom for the `install_test.py` file.

 Here's the short version: